bloominstituteoftechnology/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions

+Hashing function is a function that can map data to values.  converts data to numbers to create a kay, and store data.

 2. Collision resolution

+collision resolution is when data needs to use the same byte of memory, so enstead of overwriting the data (loss of data), you can create a Linked List or a Binary Tree at that memory location.

 3. Performance of basic hash table operations

 4. Load factor
 5. Automatic resizing
 6. Various use cases for hash tables